General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 13.4 During installation, the CUSTOMER shall provide the site electricity (including power connection at the installation site) and lighting at its own expense.

-13.5 The CUSTOMER shall take the necessary accident prevention measures and protective measures (including all occupational safety measures) at its own expense.
-The CUSTOMER shall be responsible for securing the power panel and providing all necessary assembly scaffolding, platforms, etc. in accordance with the relevant statutory regulations and the regulations of SUVA (or the analogous regulations in countries other than Switzerland).
-The PURCHASER shall provide all necessary fixed platforms and barriers at the installation and shall cordon off the construction site adequately and in accordance with the applicable regulations.
-In particular, he must expressly draw SCHMID’s attention to the fact that special consideration must be given to him and/or other suppliers or contractors.
+13.5 The CUSTOMER shall, at its own expense, take the necessary accident prevention and protective measures (including all occupational safety measures).
+The CLIENT shall be responsible for securing the electricity panel and providing all necessary scaffolding, platforms, etc. in accordance with the relevant statutory provisions and the provisions of SUVA (or the analogous provisions in countries other than Switzerland).
+The CUSTOMER shall provide all the necessary fixed platforms and barriers at the installation and cordon off the construction site sufficiently and in accordance with the applicable regulations.
+In particular, the CUSTOMER shall explicitly draw SCHMID’s attention to any circumstances that require special consideration for the CUSTOMER and/or other suppliers or contractors or that require compliance with relevant regulations.
+SCHMID is entitled to refuse or stop work if, in its opinion, the safety of personnel is not guaranteed.

 13.6 The CUSTOMER guarantees that the installation and water quality comply with SCHMID’s guidelines (in accordance with the operating instructions) (including for new and refill installations) and that heat dissipation is ensured at all times in the event of boiler pump failure and/or power failure.
 The PURCHASER is responsible for the feed water treatment.